-The areas that need to be liposuctioned can be tailored to each person depending on several factors.
-First, is the amount of fat that needs to be harvested to perform the butt augmentation.
+The areas that need to be liposuctioned in order to perform a Brazilian but lift (BBL) can be tailored to each person depending on several factors.
+First is the amount of fat that needs to be harvested to perform the butt augmentation.
 Second, are the areas that need to be sculpted to give the patient the best possible shape.
+Board-certified plastic surgeon Dr. Johnny Franco has performed numerous Brazilian butt lift procedures for patients in Austin and can provide you with a personalized surgical plan that can provide you with your ideal results.

-The amount of fat needed depends on the shape and needs of each individual patient, however in general at least 500cc per buttock need to be placed to see a significant difference.
+The amount of fat needed depends on the shape and needs of each individual patient, however, in general at least 500cc per buttock needs to be placed to see a significant difference.
 On average patients typically receive around 800cc per buttock side for a total of 1600cc of fat transfer.

 The Brazilian Butt Lift is an incredible procedure because it not only enhances the buttock but also shapes the waist and abdomen.
 The fat harvesting (liposuction) is just as important as the actual fat transfer as this is what is going to shape the waist of patients.